The Ultimate Guide to Low FODMAP Condiments to Always Have on Hand

 Check out our One-Bowl Maple Mustard Sauce for a super versatile recipe that we love with poultry and pork – even fish!

 This slightly fishy (in a good way) Asian condiment is low FODMAP in 1 tablespoon (20 g) amounts.
-We like Lee Kum Kee and Kikkoman and you can see how it works its magic in our recipe for Tofu with Baby Bok Choy & Oyster Sauce, which happens to be Certified Low FODMAP by Monash University.
+We like Lee Kum Kee and Kikkoman and you can see how it works its magic in our recipe for Tofu with Baby Bok Choy & Oyster Sauce.

 Sweet and Sour Sauce

 This is a common condiment found in Chinese restaurants (Americanized ones, at any rate) and Monash says we can have portions of 2 tablespoons (44 g).
 The problem is that so many things from the Chinese restaurant menu that we want to dip into sweet and sour sauce are probably high FODMAP!
 So, approach carefully, but you can have a little of the sauce in your diet.

 Wontons have been deemed low FODMAP by Monash, so you can dip fried wontons or dumplings with low FODMAP fillings in this thick, sweet and sticky sauce.